 There are a number of assistance programs available to students during this time, both internally at NSCAD and externally through the provincial and federal governments.

-On April 22, 2020, the Government of Canada announced funding of almost $9 billion to support post-secondary students through monthly payments and a Canada Student Service Grant to earn money for the cost of education in the fall.
+On April 22, 2020, the Government of Canada announced funding of almost $9 billion to support post-secondary students through initiatives including the Canada Emergency Student Benefit (CESB) and the Canada Student Service Grant, which gives students the opportunity to earn money for the cost of education in the fall.

 The federal government also announced it will remove the restriction that allows international students to work a maximum of 20 hours per week while classes are in session, provided they are working in an essential service or function, such as health care, critical infrastructure, or the supply of food or other critical goods.

 Clink on any of the links below for more information on how these programs can be accessed.